mthdadalto/ProjectVersioner/README.md

 ### Helper Functions

-- `MakeVersion(string[] args)`: Determines the version to use based on the command-line arguments or user input.
+- `MakeVersion(string[] args)`: Determines the version and build number to use based on the command-line arguments or user input.
 - `DriveFile(string path)`: Determines the file type and calls the appropriate method to update the version.
 - `MakeIos(string path)`, `MakeAndroid(string path)`, `MakeProject(string path)`, `MakeAssembly(string path)`: Methods to update version information in respective file types.
 - `RunCommand(string command, string args)`: Executes a command and returns its output.